pumaworkshop/puma-workshop/workshop/README_WORKSHOP.md

 Before you begin, make sure you have the following:

 - Familiarity with Python
+- Have Android Studio installed with an emulator running on your host machine (see [Puma README](../README.md#requirements))
 - Either:
   1. If provided with a VM that has Puma pre-installed:
      - Have the workshop VM imported and running: